What are the goals of treatment?

 - Your symptoms

-Antibody therapy targets a protein found on the surface of follicular lymphoma cells and some heathy blood cells.
-It is thought to use your body's immune system to find and kill lymphoma and healthy cells.
+- How it works: Antibody therapy targets a protein found on the surface of follicular lymphoma cells and certain healthy blood cells.
+It is thought to use your body’s immune system to find and kill lymphoma and healthy cells

-Chemotherapy attacks growing cancer cells in the body.
-It also attacks growing healthy cells in the body, such as those for hair and the intestinal lining.
+- How it works: Chemotherapy attacks growing cancer cells in the body―but also attacks healthy cells, such as those for hair and the intestinal lining